JRRudy1/transient/README.md

 fn main() {
     let five = 5;
     let orig = MyUsizeRef(&five);
-    // we can erase the non-'static type... let erased: &dyn Any<Inv> = &orig;
+    // we can erase the 'static type... let erased: &dyn Any<Inv> = &orig;
     assert!(erased.is::<MyUsizeRef>());
     // and restore it...